coopyey/ttrpg-campaign-site/content/Nuclear Chrome/Misc Notes/Emerick's Leads.md

 	- For 100 eddies he receives an image of Bartmoss clearly visible.
 Bartmoss is surrounded by people with their faces obscured.
 	- Emerick also receives a certificate of authenticity.
 - **Typical Rumor:** NET traffic near the city center about RABIDS.
-	- *Cipher* finds that there eis a lot of traffic coming from the business district.
+	- *Cipher* finds that there is a lot of traffic coming from the business district.
 	- There is discussion of a RABIDS 2.0 project, what to do now after Datakrash and Arasaka having been nuked, how to protect themselves moving forward.
 - **Typical Rumor:** A DM from an anonymous source with a video of the aforementioned picture - Emerick gets the van plate number from the picture above.
 	- Owner is [[Girish Mohan]].